JumpLink/cms/public/sites/docs/Tutorial.md

 }
 ```

+In this step the important entries are
+ * `main: true` If this route is not a main route it will be ignored from the cms
+ * `url` To let the CMS find your route
+The other parts are later important.

-If the route is defined in your theme.json you can call [http://tutorial:1327/routes/setup](http://tutorial:1327/routes/setup) and the CMS will take the routes objects from your theme.json and will save it in his database for the current site with the domain you call in your browser.
+If the route is defined in your theme.json setup you can call [http://tutorial:1327/routes/setup](http://tutorial:1327/routes/setup) and the CMS will take the routes objects from your theme.json and will insert them in his database for the current site with the domain you call in your browser.
 Please note: This is only possible in the `develoment` mode!

 To remove the `#` from the url you need to add the base tag to your html head:
 ```jade